connexcs/docs/docs/customer-portal/cp-recording.md

 4. Select **`Back`** to go back to the list of dates.

-[cp-recording] img/cp-recording.png "Recordings by Date"
+[cp-recording]: img/cp-recording.png "Recordings by Date"